Limit distribution of the sample volume fraction of Boolean set: Introduction

 imply that the sample volume fraction $\widehat p_{\lambda, A}$ has an $\alpha$-stable limit distribution.
 We note that conditions \eqref{1volf} and \eqref{2volf} involve the Lebesgue measure of $\Xi$ and $\Xi\cap \{|\mbt| > \lambda\} $ alone and do not impose any structural assumptions on the Boolean set in contrast to \eqref{Theta0}; moreover, the sufficient condition \eqref{2volf} is sharp in the sense that the exponent $(1-\alpha)\nu/\alpha$ cannot be improved in general.
-Theorem \ref{thm1} refers to LRD RG model; in the SRD case $\E \Leb_\nu (\Xi)^2 < \infty $ we prove the CLT for the sample volume fraction (Theorem \ref{thm2}) without any additional conditions.
+Theorem \ref{thm1} and Corollary \ref{Cor:thm1} refer to LRD RG model; in the SRD case $\E \Leb_\nu (\Xi)^2 < \infty $ we prove the CLT for the sample volume fraction (Corollary \ref{Cor:thm2}) without any additional conditions.
 We note that Gaussian limits for estimators of $p$ were obtained in \cite{badd1980, mase1982, molch_stoy1994} and other works under more stringent assumptions on $\Xi$ and the observation set.
-Note also that excursion sets of RG RF are given for any $k=1,2,\ldots$ and $u\in [k-1,k)$ by